thewan05/GSD_SAS_Macro/README.md

 Notepad++:  <https://notepad-plus-plus.org/downloads/>

 - Login to the cluster through PuTTY and FileZilla.
 Check with your institution for instructions.
--
 - Basic Linux commands:
--- cd work: load the working directory
+1) cd work: load the working directory
--- ls: list the files in the working directory
+2) ls: list the files in the working directory
--- sbatch exponential.sh: submission script for a batch job
+3) sbatch exponential.sh: submission script for a batch job
 - Create a script file in Notepad++
--
+1) Under Edit, EOL, select Unix Style
+2) Select 'Save As' and save as a .sh file
+3) Designate number of CPUs being utilized, RAM, and the SAS file that will be run.
+In this example, it is exponential.sas
--
+- Submit the file
+1) Using FileZilla, move the exponential.sas file and your submission script (exponential.sh) to the working directory.
+2) Type unix command `sbatch exponential.sh' to submit.
+3) You will receive an email once the job is complete.